MPL Indonesia: Mobile Legends: Bang Bang Southeast Asia Cup 2021

+The two finalists, EVOS Legends and Bigetron Alpha, not only fought for the championship but also secured their spots as Indonesia's representatives for MSC 2021.
 Despite garnering support to be the favorites to win the tournament, EVOS Legends and Bigetron Alpha were unable to pull-off significant victories against rising regions such as the Philippines, Cambodia and Malaysia.
-This came after Bigetron Alpha suffered a 0-3 standing finish in the group stages but EVOS maintaining a 2-0 lead.
+This came after Bigetron Alpha suffered a 0-3 standing finish in the group stages but EVOS maintaining a 2–0 lead.
 Both EVOS and Bigetron were eliminated from attaining the MSC 2021 Cup.
 An All-Philippine Grand Finals ensued with Execration (now Smart Omega) winning against MPL-PH S7's champions Blacklist International.